 - Rename the title to Asset Intelligence – Inventoried Software with Custom Labels

-- Right click anywhere in the report, select Insert / Table
+- Right-click anywhere in the report, select Insert / Table

 - An empty table will appear

-- Expand Datasets and drag drop each field into the table
+- Expand Datasets and drag-drop each field into the table

-- Click directly the Data textbox in the table, the complete list will appear and select respective field
+- Click directly the Data textbox in the table, the complete list will appear and select the respective field

 This is what your table will look like.

-- To modify properties, right click the text box and select Text Box Properties
+- To modify properties, right-click the text box and select Text Box Properties

 Happy with the results?
 Let’s deliver the report.